jendave/fifth-edition-srd/docs/player/classes/druid.md

 #### Spellcasting Focus

-You can use a druidic focus (see chapter 5, “Equip ment”) as a spellcasting focus for your druid spells.
+You can use a druidic focus (see “Equipment”) as a spellcasting focus for your druid spells.

 ### Wild Shape